MaximilianFranz/hics/INSTALL.md

 ### Configuration

 Please keep in mind that hics needs be configured first, before it can be run system-wide.
 You will need to setup `/etc/hics/platforms.json` and `/etc/hics/computationHosts.json` describing the details of your hardware setup.
+Please see [CONFIGURE](CONFIGURE.md) for more details.
-We ship example files which you can use as a template for your own configuration.
+We also ship example files which you can use as a template for your own configuration.

 ## FPGA / Altera de1soc board